ozzyogkush/formation/docs/contributing.md

 1. Fork your own copy of the the [`Formation`](https://github.com/ozzyogkush/formation) repository to your GitHub account
 1. Checkout the `master` branch in your fork and pull the latest changes from upstream [`master`](https://github.com/ozzyogkush/formation)
 1. Create a new branch from master
-1. Run `npm install` to add all dependencies
+1. Run `yarn install` to add all dependencies
 1. Add your changes and unit tests
 1. Update Documentation
 1. Open a terminal to your project folder